Become a member (or renew)

 Connecticut Ancestry Society members are responsible, ethical genealogists and family historians who share a special interest in southwestern Connecticut and its neighborhood, either by living there, or by having ancestry there, or both; who pursue genealogical scholarship through networking, educational programs, and publication of reference materials and research results; and who extend full cooperation to other genealogical organizations, record repositories, and public record custodians.

 So, you got the test, now what?!
 This is a 2-hour, hands-on workshop to be held 10:30-12:30 at the Danbury Public Library, 170 Main St. This workshop is for autosomal DNA (cousin finder or Family Finder).
 It will not include the other two types of DNA tests (Y-DNA or mtDNA).
 It will be most beneficial if you have already had your autosomal test done and you have the results.
 It will be even more useful if you have uploaded your data to GedMatch.com (see below for info).
 The workshop will teach you how to use raw data to determine relationships with people you match.
 Strategies for determining which relatives to test will be discussed.
 Some background information about this type of test will be provided, but this is not a lecture.
 The autosomal test is the only one offered at Ancestry.com and 23 & Me.
 At Family Tree DNA it is called Family Finder test.
 Bring a wireless-enabled laptop or tablet so you can work on your own data.
-Read the Help Sheet (link to be posted soon) for instructions on how to upload your data to GedMatch.com.
+Read the Help Sheet below for instructions on how to upload your data to GedMatch.com.

 Presenter: Nora Galvin, CG